 “Frank, I know.”

-I was pleased that she knew.
+I was pleased that she remembered.
 I leaned toward her and brushed her soft lips with mine.

 When I reached home, I pulled into the curb and helped her out.
 We walked up the steps into a gloomy foyer.
 The elevator sighed to a stop and the doors slid away.
 Our footsteps were soundless in the thick pile as we walked slowly down the corridor.
 I gave her a brief smile as I fitted the key into the lock of my door.

 “You have a very nice place, Frank.”
-She flashed me a grin and opened one of the two bedroom doors.
+She flashed me a grin and opened one of the two bedroom panels.
 She didn’t turn on the lights.

 I walked slowly toward her.
 She had her back to me, outlined in black against the backdrop of outside lights.
 Gently, I placed my hands on her shoulders and felt her stiffen as my arms slid down her body.
 Then she turned and melted against me.